Price review process

 - Considerations for a changing climate should be integral to short and long-term planning of water supply resilience for water quality and sufficiency.
 For example, considerations of extreme temperatures and weather events, flooding, logistics, supply chain resilience, treatment efficacy and distribution networks.
 Companies are expected to incorporate lessons learned from past events into future planning, such as the freeze thaw event in 2018.

 - Reducing the risk of lead in drinking water should remain a priority.
 Companies should be ambitious in their long-term lead strategies and continue to plan and invest in reduction of lead exposure through drinking water.
 Pilot trials should inform wholescale lead pipe replacement programmes and consider any future reduction in plumbosolvency control.
-Companies should use the findings of the report Long-term Strategies to Reduce Lead Exposure from Drinking Water and any findings from Green Recovery lead trial schemes in their plans.
+Companies should use the findings of the report Long-term Strategies to Reduce Lead Exposure from Drinking Water in their plans.

 - The Security of Network and Information Systems Regulations (NIS) should be considered by Companies for inclusion in their business plan submissions where risks requiring mitigation measures have been identified in their cyber assessment framework.